-This chapter describes how to configure Cisco Prime Access Registrar 6.0.
-Cisco Prime AR is very flexible.
+This chapter describes how to configure Cisco Prime Access Registrar 6.1.
+Prime Access Registrar is very flexible.
 You can choose to configure it in many different ways.
 In addition, you can write scripts that can be invoked at different points during the processing of incoming requests and/or outgoing responses.

 Before you can take advantage of this flexibility, it helps to configure a simple site.
 This chapter describes that process.
 It specifically describes a site that has the following characteristics:

 •Uses a single user list for all of its users